voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 Sama-COCO
 ---------

 Sama-COCO is a relabeling of COCO-2017 and is a large-scale object detection and segmentation dataset.
 Masks in Sama-COCO are tighter and many crowd instances have been decomposed into their components.

 This version contains images from the COCO-2017 version of the dataset, as well as annotations in the form of bounding boxes, and segmentation masks provided by Sama.

 **Notes**

--   Sama-COCO defines 91 classes but the data only uses 80 classes as per COCO-2017
+-   Sama-COCO defines 91 classes but the data only uses 80 classes (like COCO-2017)
 -   Some images from the train and validation sets don't have annotations
 -   The test set does not have annotations
 -   Sama-COCO has identical splits to COCO-2017